MeterianHQ/meterian-pr/README.md

 ### SCM access tokens

-As `meterian-pr` supports opening pull requests and issues on GitHub and GitLab repositories you will need export a valid access token in the respective environment variables `GITHUB_TOKEN` and `GITLAB_TOKEN`
+As `meterian-pr` supports opening pull requests and issues on GitHub and GitLab repositories you will need to export a valid access token in the respective environment variables `GITHUB_TOKEN` and `GITLAB_TOKEN`

 ```
 $ export GITHUB_TOKEN="ghp_1B4a2e7783***"